zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_migrate/_index.md

 ![Screenshot showing the Azure Arc-enabled Kubernetes installed extensions](./28.png)

-## Disaster recovery with SQL distributed availability groups

-Azure Arc-enabled SQL Managed Instance is deployed on Kubernetes as a containerized application and uses Kubernetes constructs such as stateful sets and persistent storage to provide built-in health monitoring, failure detection, and failover mechanisms to maintain service health.
-For increased reliability, you can also configure disaster recovery between multiple Azure Arc-enabled SQL Managed Instances to be able to failover to another instance on another Kubernetes cluster.
-Disaster recovery is supported for both General Purpose and Business Critical tiers.

 ## Operations

 ### Creating backup of the _AdventureWorks_ database from the source SQL Instance to prepare for migration